Fractured Light

 God's Power in Weakness

-After fourteen years in Youth Ministry, I stepped into a new role as Worship Leader.
+After fourteen years in Youth Ministry, I stepped into a new role as a Worship Leader.
 It was another season of stretching and growth.
 I was now helping lead the entire church.
 Nearly every church I served was transitioning from traditional to contemporary worship—a rocky, tumultuous process.
 But it proved to be a role I was suited for.
 And God walked me through every bump and bruise.

 During that time, I joined several international mission trips.
 I saw poverty I'd never imagined—rampant hunger and homelessness, overwhelming desperation, churches with only one Bible passed from family to family.
 And yet, the people were joyous.
 Content.
 Their worship was more intense than anything I had witnessed before.

-I learned the truth of the phrase: Jesus can never be all you need until He is all you have.
+For them, Jesus was everything.
+I learned the truth of: Jesus can never be all you need until He is all you have.

 I began to understand how the Psalmist could write,